ruby50082/Digital-System-Design/Lab2/README.md

         The testbench module should be named as t_Lab2_4_bit_sub, and its file should be named as t_Lab2_ ripple_borrow_4_bit_sub.v .

 2. Design of Line Decoder
-  - Design a 2-to-4 line decoder which has two data inputs, one control input, and four outputs.
+  (a) Design a 2-to-4 line decoder which has two data inputs, one control input, and four outputs.
     The data inputs are a 2-bit variable A, the control input is a 1-bit variable enable, the outputs is a 4-bit variable Dout.
     The enable line and the outputs are all active-HIGH.
 The truth table of this line decoder is given below:
     - !image[]